Skip to main content

 error while loading shared libraries: libjpeg.so.62: cannot open shared object file: No such file or directory

-Install missing package libjpeg62 with YaST
+Install the missing package using YaST or zypper:

 error while loading shared libraries: libXp.so.6: cannot open shared object file: No such file or directory